jirilebl/ra/README.md

 * publish.sh compiles the volume I file to pdf
 * publish2.sh compiles the volume II file to pdf
 * resizetocrownquatro.sh resize a PDF to crown quatro size using ghostscript
+* convert-to-mbx.sh (runs convert-to-mbx.pl) does the conversion to HTML through PreTeXt, this is the only place that realanal12.tex is currently used.

 *Note:* The tex sources require a very recent LaTeX.
 If your latex does not have a recent enough ocgx2 package, you can simply comment out that line in